 We do a lot for our physical and mental health, like exercising, yoga and eating healthy.
 Among all this we ignore the most important thing that our body requires to stay healthy; Sleep.
-Sleeping a good 8 hours is a must for the body as per Insomnia clinic, but we are so ignorant of the negative effects less sleep can have on us that we don’t even think about it.
+Sleeping a good 8 hours is a must for the body as per Insomnia clinic silver spring, but we are so ignorant of the negative effects less sleep can have on us that we don’t even think about it.

 Because of your unhealthy sleep pattern there have been reports of sleeping disorders getting so common that as many as 18 million people were diagnosed with sleeping disorders especially sleep apnea.
 There are over 70 known sleep disorders according to insomnia doctors:

 The most common of these are:

 If they are all sleep disorders than what makes them different then each other.
 How is sleep apnea different than insomnia?

 Insomnia is when you can’t fall asleep, or maintain that sleep for good long hours.
 There are two types of insomnia i.e.

 - Transient insomnia (this doesn’t last for long, it happens for a short period of time and its commonly known as occasional insomnia)

 - Chronic insomnia (this is the serious type, it occurs almost every night, it’s very persistent, stays for as long as a month or more.)